James T. Godwin Memorial Scholarship

 High school senior, trade school, undergraduate or graduate

 Master Sergeant James T. Godwin (ret) was a decorated United States Air Force member, serving his country for over 24 years.
 Throughout his military service, James received the Distinguished Flying Cross, 8 Air Medals, and an Air Force Commendation Medal.
-He had a total of 819 combat hours and 111 combat support hours.
-During the Vietnam War, James was 1 of 6 Godwin brothers that simultaneously served in the armed services.
+He accumulated a total of 819 combat hours and 111 combat support hours.
+During the Vietnam War, James was 1 of 6 Godwin brothers that simultaneously served in the armed services!

 Any high school senior, trade school student or graduate who is the family member of a veteran or active-duty military member, may apply for this scholarship.